dlang/visuald/README.md

   - disassembly view synchronized with source code

 * Supported Visual Studio versions
-  - VS 2008
+  - VS 2008 - VS 2019, Community, Professional or Enterprise versions
-  - VS 2010
-  - VS 2012
-  - VS 2013
-  - VS 2015
-  - VS 2017

-  Unfortunately, Express versions of Visual Studio do not support this kind of extensions.
-Use the Visual Studio Shell instead:
+  Express versions of Visual Studio do not support this kind of extensions.
+If you need to use these old version, use the Visual Studio Shell instead:
   - VS 2008 Shell: http://www.microsoft.com/en-us/download/details.aspx?id=9771
   - VS 2010 Shell: no longer available
   - VS 2012 Shell: http://www.microsoft.com/en-us/download/details.aspx?id=30670
                  + http://www.microsoft.com/en-us/download/details.aspx?id=30663

-  Starting with VS 2013, Microsoft also released Community Versions of Visual Studio, which are free for most users and are similar to the professional editions.
+  If you are using the Visual Studio Shell 2008 or 2010, it misses one file, that is needed for the conversion of the debug information by cv2pdb.
+This is msobj80.dll for VS2008 and msobj100.dll for VS2010 and must be extracted from a standard installation, the Visual C Express edition or the Windows SDK.
+  You might also find it installed by other Microsoft products.

 * Includes tools to
   - convert some idl/h files of the Windows SDK to D